Circle 9: Degrowth and Exnovation

 About the Study Circle

-How to blow up an oil pipeline?
-Or better yet, how to safely and quickly dismantle it, and re-use its parts for something better?
-In this NSU Study Circle, we aim to study ways to facilitate, support and carry out “exnovation”, meaning the termination of technologies, institutions and practices that contribute to climate, ecological and societal breakdown.
+How to safely and quickly dismantle an oil pipeline, and re-use its parts for something better?
+In this NSU Study Circle, we aim to study ways to facilitate, support and carry out exnovation, meaning the termination of technologies, institutions and practices that contribute to climate, ecological and societal breakdown.

 The Circle will combine technical know-how together with sociological, political and ecological understanding, based on principles of degrowth and environmental justice scholarship.
 We will work together with civil society: we invite members of social movements that are mobilizing to dismantle fossil fuel infrastructure in the Nordic countries (and beyond) to discuss together the technical, social and political challenges they are facing, and how academic actors can best serve their needs.